 Almost all of the housing available in the Beijing city centre is in apartment form, and most of these are not particularly spacious.
-Some expats put high priority on having an apartment with a modern kitchen (with counters, refrigerator and storage, along with the standard sink and a stove top), and many old-style Beijing apartments aren't exactly accommodating in this department.
+Some expats put high priority on having an apartment with a modern kitchen (with counters, refrigerator and storage, along with the standard sink and a stovetop), and many old-style Beijing apartments aren't accommodating in this department.

-There are houses available further outside of the city, and these have far more Western amenities, including yards, ovens, and possibly even a pool or a dryer.
+There are houses available further outside of the city, and these have more Western amenities, including yards, ovens, and possibly even a swimming pool.

 Accommodation in Beijing may be furnished or unfurnished, and the price should reflect that fact.
-It’s not guaranteed either way, however, and even less guaranteed is the style (or lack thereof) with which a place may be furnished.
-If needing to add to one's accommodation, there are various places across Beijing to buy or have furniture made, including markets and IKEA.
+It’s not guaranteed either way, however, and even less guaranteed is the style in which a place may be furnished.
+If needing to add to one's accommodation, there are various places across Beijing to buy or have furniture made.
 Expats should take this into consideration before shipping every item from home.